 About the TANK Project

-The whole community across the plains has a stake in the outcome of the TANK project and there are a number of opportunities for people to have a say in this process – both informally and formally.
+The whole community has a stake in the outcome of the TANK Plan.
+There will be opportunities to have your say – both formally and informally.

 We're working toward the release of a TANK Plan - for public feedback - by mid-2018.
 Once released, any person can make a submission on the proposal.

 The TANK Plan Change is linked to the Hawke's Bay Land and Water Management Strategy and the Government's 2014 National Policy Statement for Freshwater Management.
 Down the track, this catchment-wide approach to managing water and land will lead to Regional Resource Management Plan (RRMP) changes.
 This video from the Ministry for the Environment tells more about the national Water Quality Policy.